FluffyNinjaBrick/DB-Project-2020/README.md

 -----------
 The code consists of a data model, Rest controller class, a data service, a database access class and an interface for it.

-All of these are found in src/main/com/example/northwind.
-The data model is found in /model and contains all the entity classes, as well as some helper classes needed along the way.
-The controller sits in /api, the data service is in /service, and the database access class and its interface are both in /dao.
+All of these are found in src/main/com/example/northwind:
+* the data model is found in /model and contains all the entity classes, as well as some helper classes needed along the way
+* The controller sits in /api
+* the data service is in /service
+* the database access class and its interface are both in /dao.

 **The model**
 Nothing fancy, just a limited implementation of Northwind's structure.
 Of the interesting stuff, there's an OrderWrapper class